BrazilKing/SGB-GBC-borders/README.md

 ## Credits

-Borders and mod by BrazilKing.
+Borders and mod by BrazilKing, based on original SGB frames/GBC pokemon editions.